-A recessive black dog has a solid eumelanin-pigmented coat.
-Since this uniform pattern is caused by a recessive loss-of-function variant at the A-Locus it is called recessive black.
+A recessive black dog has a solid dark coat.
+This base pattern is caused by having two copies of a recessive loss-of-function variant at the A locus, which is why it is called recessive black.

 What is Recessive Black?

-A recessive black dog lost the ability to switch from eumelanin to phaeomelanin production.
-Instead, he will have a solid black, blue, liver, or lilac coloration in all pigmented areas.
+A recessive black dog lost the ability to switch from eumelanin to phaeomelanin.
+Instead, it will have a solid dark pattern in any of the possible base colors (black, brown, blue, lilac).

-Since black is the wild type color of eumelanin pigment it is often used as a placeholder for all the colors eumelanin can have.
-So a recessive black dog can actually be solid black, liver, blue, or isabella/lilac!
+Black is the wild-type color of eumelanin, the pattern name uses it as a placeholder for any colro of eumelanin.
+So a recessive black dog can also be solid brown, solid blue, or solid isabella/lilac!

-Sometimes recessive black can’t stop all phaeomelanin production and dogs can still produce some smutty or faint tan markings on the paws or lower legs.
+Sometimes, the recessive black pattern still shows residual phaeomelanin markings.
+This causes some a/a dogs to have some smutty or faint tan markings on the paws or lower legs.

 The a allele